 Guidance services are available for every student.
 They can assist you with educational planning; interpretation of test scores, career information, study help, help with home, school, and/or social concerns, and any question you may feel they would like to discuss.
-Parents may request a team conference AT ANY TIME by contacting the middle school counselor's office.
-For grades 6 and 7 Wonders please contact Mrs. Rectenwald @ 724-695-5231.
-For grades 8 and 7 Ups call Mr. Kiser @ 724-695-5230.
+Parents may request a team conference AT ANY TIME by contacting the middle school Student Services office.
+Please call 724-695-5228 to speak with a school counselor.